PowerShell/Community-Blog/Posts/2021/07/How Can I Be Notified Any Time a Service Goes Down.md

 ```

 To see the newly created events, type `Get-Event`
-Look at the **MessageData**, it's the same message used in the Register-CimIndicationEvent
+Look at the MessageData, it's the same message used in the Register-CimIndicationEvent.

 ```powershell-console
 PS> $EventVariable=Get-Event